Apply for Unemployment Benefits after you have been separated from your employer or had your hours reduced - preferably in the first week!

 The information you provide when filing your claim is kept confidential.
 This confidential Unemployment Compensation (UC) information may be requested and utilized for other governmental purposes, including, but not limited to, verification of eligibility for other governmental programs.
 The Virginia Employment Commission (VEC) will only contact you on matters that directly concern your unemployment insurance claim.
 You are entering a secure site.

+Do you require an ADA Accommodation?
 Auxiliary aids and services are available upon request to individuals with disabilities.

 Virginia Relay enables people who are deaf, hard of hearing, Deaf/Blind, or speech disabled to communicate by TTY (text telephone).
 Individuals who need this service can access the Virginia Relay Center by dialing 711 or 800-828-1140.